Bruce Betts • Jun 26, 2018

 How many near-Earth asteroids are there?

 Using the cut-off for asteroid diameter of 1 meter, there are estimated to be more than half a billion near-Earth asteroids.
 For objects that cause major damage if they hit Earth (larger than about 30 meters), there are about a million.
 So far, over 30,000 NEAs have been found.
-It is easier to find larger objects, so we think we have found more than 90% of the asteroids 1 kilometer and above, but for smaller asteroids still capable of causing major regional damage, we have only found a small percentage.
+It is easier to find larger objects, so we think we have found more than 90% of the asteroids 1 kilometer and above.
+But we have only found a small percentage of the smaller asteroids that are still capable of causing major regional damage.

 When will the next asteroid hit Earth?